 calming activities such as meditating.

 Staff are a critical component of the retreat experience.
 Our staff

-are dedicated and knowledgeable people who relate to campers.
+are dedicated and knowledgeable people who relate to attendees.
 They

-engage campers and foster an environment that makes the camp a fun and
+engage attendees and foster an environment that makes the retreat a fun and

 The staff complement includes two Directors and

 staffer organizes retreat activities and is responsible for two to

 three attendees, which ensures every attendee receives special attention.The

 Ontario retreat includes memorable experiences.
 There is a

 massage therapist, an entertainment night, a music therapy group and an